Wyclef01/DSA-Project-Amazon-Case-study-/README.md

-# DSA-Project-Amazon-Case-study-
+# DSA Project Documentation (Amazon Case study)

-Amazon Product Review Analysis using Excel
+## Project Topic: Amazon Product Review Analysis

 ## Project Description
 You are working as a Junior Data Analyst at RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
-Have been tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.
+Have been tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement using Excel.

 ## Dataset Description
 The dataset contains information scraped from Amazon product pages, including: